lidingxu/Subcut/README.md

 The cutting planes are generated in each node of the branch-and-cut algorithm, and we use [SCIP](https://www.scipopt.org/) to implement them.
 Note that the codes are developed in a Linux environment and the building requires the [Armadillo](https://arma.sourceforge.net/) library.
 Before running the code, please build them using an appropriate environment.

-Three benchmarks correspond to three root directories.
+Three benchmark tests correspond to three root directories.
 In each benchmark file, there are codes and bash files to run the experiments.